MQTT 5 Vs. MQTT 3 – MQTT 5 Essentials Part 2

 |Server Keep Alive||Number||The Keep Alive Interval the server supports for the individual client|

-The advent of custom headers also required a new data type to be introduced.
-UTF-8 string pairs.
-This string pair is essentially a key-value structure with both, key and value, as String data type.
-This data type is currently only used for custom headers.
+To accommodate the custom headers, a new data type was necessitated, and thus, the UTF-8 string pairs were introduced.
+Essentially, a string pair is a key-value structure wherein both the key and value are of the String data type.
+At present, this data type is primarily used for custom headers.

 - Two Byte Integer